 12. Falling in love after one date

-Frenchmen if you could at least delay your declarations of love to your anglo girlfriends at least until the second week of dating, that would spare them a lot of worry and concern and save money on phone calls home.
+Frenchmen, if you could at least delay your declarations of love to your Anglo girlfriends until the second week of dating, that would spare them a lot of worry and concern and save money on phone calls home.
 And go easy on the texting too.
 Please limit it to just 25 a day.
 Also, French women if you could accept our drinking habits that would be lovely.

 13. Eating well

-In Britain the five-a-day rule includes kebabs, walkers crisps and Mars Bars, so when you Frenchies insist in actually having five pieces of deliciously tasting fruit and veg a day, it makes us feel guilty.
+In Britain the five-a-day rule includes kebabs, Walkers crisps and Mars Bars, so when you Frenchies insist on actually having five pieces of delicious-tasting fruit and veg a day, it makes us feel guilty.

 14. Looking good all the time